Yankee Homecoming Golf Tournament

 Three Strokes Under Par

-The 2018 Yankee Homecoming Golf Tournament will be held on Monday, July 30th at Olde Newbury Golf Club.
+The 2019 Yankee Homecoming Golf Tournament, GENO Open will be held on Monday, July 29th at Ould Newbury Golf Club.
 The Tournament which is open to both men and women, kicks off at 8 AM with a shogun scramble.
-The raffle and silent auction will run throughout the Yankee Homecoming Golf Tournament, followed by awarding of prizes with a cash bar cocktail hour.
+The raffle and silent auction will run throughout the Yankee Homecoming Golf Tournament, GENO Open, followed by awarding of prizes with a cash bar cocktail hour.
 Be ready to play your best, as there is a $10,000 cash prize for getting a hole in one on the sixth hole!

 The Yankee Homecoming Golf Tournament is always a very popular tournament so register ASAP by contacting Gary Greco at 978-462-1326 to reserve your spot.
 You can also reach out to Gary to sponsor a tee or donate a raffle prize.

-The Tournament Cost is $140 Per Person (Includes Carts, Continental Breakfast, Lunch, Harbor Cruise & Dinner.)
+The Yankee Homecoming Golf Tournament, Geno Open Cost is $150 Per Person (Includes Carts, Continental Breakfast, Lunch, Harbor Cruise & Dinner.)
 Guest fee is $30 to bring a spouse or guest on the Harbor Cruise.
 NET proceeds for this event go to support the efforts of the Yankee Homecoming Committee.
-Use 305 Newburyport Turnpike in your GPS as the Address for Olde Newbury Golf Club.
+Use 305 Newburyport Turnpike in your GPS as the Address for Ould Newbury Golf Club.

 Yankee Homecoming Golf Tournament History